galderz/escalante/quickstart/standard-lift/README.md

 Deploying the application
 -------------------------

-To deploy the application to ScalaBox using Maven, start the ScalaBox and type
+To deploy the application to Escalante using Maven, start the Escalante and type

     mvn package jboss-as:deploy

-The application is deployed to <http://localhost:8080/scalabox-standard-lift>.
+The application is deployed to <http://localhost:8080/escalante-standard-lift>.